laduplessis/viroinf-hiddensee/datasets/README.md

 ### Env dataset
-Dataset of 132 gp120 sequences.
+Dataset of 132 gp120 gene sequences.
 Aligned in AliView using MUSCLE, trimmed ends and insertions in only in one sequence and renamed sequence headers.
 Resulting alignment is 820 bp long.

 ### Pol dataset
-Dataset of 42 pol sequences.
+Dataset of 42 pol gene sequences.
 Aligned in AliView using MUSCLE, trimmed ends and renamed sequence headers.
 Resulting alignment is 689 bp long.

 ### Sequence headers